 But, while plenty can tell the difference between Merlot and Pinot Noir, the origins of our favourite bottle are a complete mystery to many.

-When it comes to wine making you might be picturing an eager French man rolling up his pantaloons and feeling some grapes between his toes.
-But I can assure you there’s a little more to it than that.
+When it comes to winemaking, you might imagine an eager French man rolling up his pantaloons and feeling some grapes between his toes.
+But I can assure you there’s a little more to it.

-In this blog we’ll be showing you how the humble grape becomes one of the most celebrated drinks in the world.
+In this blog, we’ll show you how the humble grape becomes one of the most celebrated drinks in the world.